bpjarvis-spindance/ae-devops-challenge/README.md

  - **Dockerfile**: Used to build the web app docker image
  - **docker-compose.yml**: Defines the two containers that make up the application.
 Used by docker-compose command to start up the whole application.
- - package.json: Node dependencies for the application
+ - **package.json**: Node dependencies for the application
- - server.js: Javascript code which implements the web application.
+ - **server.js**: Javascript code which implements the web application functionality.

 ## Prerequsites